solacecommunity/solace-prometheus-exporter/README.md

 ## Resources

-For more information try these resources:
+For more information, try these resources:

 - The Solace Developer Portal website at: https://solace.dev
 - Ask the [Solace Community](https://solace.community)